zilishen/documentation/README.md

 [![Check for Broken Links](https://github.com/nginxinc/docs/actions/workflows/check-broken-links.yml/badge.svg)](https://github.com/nginxinc/docs/actions/workflows/check-broken-links.yml)

-This repo contains all of the user documentation for NGINX's enterprise products, as well as the requirements for linting, building, and publishing the documentation.
+This repository contains all of the user documentation for NGINX's enterprise products, as well as the requirements for linting, building, and publishing the documentation.

-Docs are written in Markdown.
-We build the docs using [Hugo](https://gohugo.io) and host them on [Netlify](https://www.netlify.com/).
+We write our documentation in Markdown.
+We build it with [Hugo](https://gohugo.io) and our custom [NGINX Hugo theme](https://github.com/nginxinc/nginx-hugo-theme).
+We set up previews and deployments using our [docs-actions](https://github.com/nginxinc/docs-actions?tab=readme-ov-file#docs-actions) workflow.

 ## ✨ Contributing